AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 12: Have realistic expectations about the thread safety of STL containers

-STL containers are not thread safe; they require manual concurrency control.
+STL containers are not thread safe; they need manual concurrency control.

 ## `vector` and `string`